noaa-pifsc/esd-arp-resources/_pages/fish_team.md

   image_caption: "Masked Angelfish in Hōlanikū 2024 NCRMP.
 Credit: NOAA Fisheries"
   alt: "endemic masked angelfish"
   title: "What do we survey"
-  excerpt: We survey reef habitat over time to see how fish communities may be changing.
+  excerpt: We survey fish in coral reef habitat to see how fish communities may be changing.
 For SPC surveys, Pacific reef fish are surveyed in hard-bottom habitat shallower than 30 m.
-Potential random sites are generated using data on reef zone, depth bin, strata, and pre-determined sectors based on differences in oceanographic exposure, reef structure, and local human population density.
-We use a weighted average approach to analyze fish communities at various scales.
+Random sites are generated across islands using data on reef zone, depth bin, habitat, and pre-determined sectors based on differences such as reef structure and local human population density.
+We use a weighted average approach to analyze fish communities at several scales.
 More info on protocols and data access <a href ="https://noaa.hub.arcgis.com/pages/4976333fbf884f26b2fdc9ac51a20576#FishSection" target ="_blank">here</a>.
   url: #test-link
   btn_label: "Placeholder"
   btn_class: "btn--primary"